 Your thinking might place you in the past, dwelling on something you did at work or that happened, or place you in the future, worrying about an upcoming presentation or task.

-The best way to deal with stress at work is to get out of your head and into the moment.
+The best way to deal with job stress is to get out of your head and into the moment.

 When you’re stressed, you’re lost in thought.